 Carrying on from his 2011 performances, Cristiano Ronaldo again amassed more than 60 goals in 2012.
 His performance in La Liga was top-notch as he was completely clinical in front of the goal and netted 58 goals for the Los Blancos.
 If divided, he scored 40 goals in La Liga, 13 in the Champions League, and 5 in cups.
 Ronaldo also had five goals for Portugal, out of which 3 came from the Euro 2012.

 It’s none other than Cristiano Ronaldo, who again provided a 60+ goals season in a calendar year for Real Madrid and Portugal.
 He was an important part when Real Madrid won the much-awaited La Decima.

 Thanks to Ronaldo’s blistering exploits – 61 goals in 60 games – that year, Real Madrid won the Copa Del Rey, UEFA Super Cup, and FIFA Club World Cup titles.
 The Portuguese clinched his third Ballon d’Or award, his second in a row, for his performances in 2014.

 6. Cristiano Ronaldo – 60 Goals (2011)

-The next half of the year he netted 20 more goals for Real Madrid and also scored 5 goals for his national side.
-Later that year Ronaldo won his first-ever La Liga title with Real Madrid.
+In the next half of the year, he netted 20 more goals for Real Madrid and also scored five goals for his national side.
+Later that year, Ronaldo won his first-ever La Liga title with Real Madrid.

 7. Lionel Messi – 60 Goals (2010)

-Messi truly had a remarkable season in 2010, when racked up his goal tally to 60.
-He scored 25 goals in the first half of the year, followed by 17 more goals during the beginning of the 2010/11 La Liga season (i.e second half of 2010).
+Messi had a remarkable season in 2010 when he racked up his goal tally to 60.
+He scored 25 goals in the first half of the year, followed by 17 more goals during the beginning of the 2010/11 La Liga season (i.e, the second half of 2010).
 He ended up scoring a total of 42 goals for Barcelona.